-Policies 1, 2, and 3 support a mixed network of DOCSIS 1.0 (including DSG) and DOCSIS 1.1 and higher CMs.
-Policy 4 is the most effective configuration for preventing CM MAC address cloning, but it blocks DOCSIS 1.0 CMs since they do not support BPI+.
-Therefore, if Policy 4 is used, authorized DOCSIS 1.0 CMs would need to be removed from the network or upgraded.
+Policies 1, 2, and 3 support a mixed network of DOCSIS 1.1 and higher CMs.
+Policy 4 is the most effective configuration for preventing CM MAC address cloning.

 When a CMTS enforces BPI+ on a CM, it MUST NOT forward post-registration traffic in either direction for that CM until it has successfully established a Primary SA using EAE or post-registration BPI+ provisioning.
 BPI+ Enforce does not conflict with EAE.
 A DOCSIS 3.0 or higher CM that successfully performs EAE before registration will meet the BPI+ Enforce requirements that are applied after registration.